Hours • Holidays • Admission • Directions • Parking

 The museum is closed Mondays, major holidays, and in August.

-The museum is closed January 1, July 4, Thanksgiving Thursday and Friday, December 24, and December 25.
+The museum is closed January 1, July 4, Thanksgiving Thursday and Friday, December 24, 25, and 31.

 The Zimmerli is a short walk from the NJ Transit New Brunswick train station, midway between New York City and Philadelphia.
 Once you leave the station, just walk one block north on College Avenue to Hamilton Street.
 Then walk one block east to get to the museum.